barionleg/cesium.wiki.gs/Features.md

 ## Next Steps

-Use the [Quick Start](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Quick-Start) to get up and running with Cesium, or read the [Architecture Overview](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture) to learn about the architecture and code.
+Use the [Quick Start](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Quick-Start) to get up and running with Cesium, or read the [Architecture Overview](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Architecture) to learn about the code.